zerolovesea/RecLib/README.md

 RecForge is a modern recommendation system framework built on PyTorch, providing a unified modeling, training, and evaluation experience for researchers and engineering teams.
 The framework adopts a modular design with rich built-in model implementations, data-processing tools, and production-ready training components, enabling quick coverage of multiple recommendation scenarios.

+> This project draws on several open-source recommendation libraries, with the general layers referencing the mature implementations in [torch-rechub](https://github.com/datawhalechina/torch-rechub)￼.
+These part of codes is still in its early stage and is being gradually replaced with our own implementations.
+If you find any bugs, please submit them in the issue section.
+Contributions are welcome.

 ### Key Features

 - **Multi-scenario Recommendation**: Supports ranking (CTR/CVR), retrieval, multi-task learning, and generative recommendation models such as TIGER and HSTU — with more models continuously added.